Traderhs/Backtesting/README.md

 - The engine allows **one** strategy per backtest run.
-- This follows the principle of isolating strategies into separate accounts; aggregation of multi-strategy ( multi-account) results will be supported in Backboard in a future release.
+- This follows the principle of isolating strategies into separate accounts; aggregation of multi-strategy ( multi-account) results will be supported in BackBoard in a future release.

 ---